oyieroyier/WK1-Code-Challenge/README.md

 **For example, if the speed is 80, it should print: “Points: 2”.
 If the driver gets more than 12 points, the function should print: “License suspended”.**

+This is also an intriguing challenge that I implemented using a combination of functions, conditionals and iterating loops.

 ## Challenge 3: Net Salary Calculator (Toy Problem)
 Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the PAYE (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.